1ud0v1c/vdtopng/README.md

 brew install imagemagick
 ```

+:warning: I encounter an issue on the last version of Mac OSX, it seems [the rsvg library](https://en.wikipedia.org/wiki/Librsvg)
+is no longer supported in the last version of ImageMagick (installed from [homebrew](https://brew.sh/)), I am looking for a
+preferable solution, but if you want, you can use [an older version](https://stackoverflow.com/a/55637475) for now.
+If you
+don't use this version, you will have artefacts on your png.

 ## How to use

 For now, the program is still in development, but you can already generate a PNG from the vector drawable, change
 its color, its size and make the export for iOS.
 If you encounter any problem feel free to submit an issue.

 To compile the project, you can use the script **build.sh** or open the project with [IntelliJ IDEA](https://www.jetbrains.com/idea/).

 Here is a little example of how to use the script :